 - Research your breed to discover what skin conditions they are predisposed to and how to prevent them

-The best way to prevent dry skin in dogs is ensuring that your pet leads a happy, healthy life.
+The best way to prevent dry skin in dogs is to ensure that your pet leads a happy, healthy life.
 Some skin conditions cannot be prevented, but by being a conscientious owner who regularly examine her dogs, you can catch your dog’s dry skin before it gets out of hand.